Editor’s Note: This post has been updated with new links and fresh content to help you make your conversion rates even explode-ier. 😉

 You then go back to your landing page and realize that your single step form asks all the wrong questions to begin with:

-But here’s a nugget you may not have thought about that’s preventing your visitors from converting:
+But there are at least three reasons you may not have thought of that are preventing your visitors from converting.

-Your visitors know you can’t give them a quote or more information based off just a form with name, email, and phone number fields.
+- Your visitors know you can’t provide a quote or proposal based solely on a name, email, and phone number.

-Your visitors know you need more context like the scope of the project, what is needed, and the hours it will take you to complete what they potentially want to hire you for, before you can give them a price.
+- Your visitors know you need more context.
+The scope of the project, the materials needed, and the hours it will take you to complete what they want to hire you for will all be factors in the price.

-People are much wiser online than they were just 5 years back.
-Their BS meters are at an all time high these days.
+People are much wiser online than they were just four or five years ago.
+BS meters are at an all-time high these days.

-If you look at something called the Flynn Effect, that suggests people’s IQs have grown steadily since their maturation and speed at which they learn has improved with the help of the internet and other media channels – then it’s no surprise that flashy sales and “Fear Of Missing Out (FOMO)” tactics have less and less power.
+The Flynn Effect suggests that “generational IQs” grow steadily over time, and the speed at which people learn has improved with the help of the internet and other media channels.
+It’s no surprise, then, that flashy sales and “Fear Of Missing Out (FOMO)” tactics have less and less power.

-Remember that your visitors have other options when it comes to getting answers they want.
+Remember that your visitors always have other options when it comes to getting the answers they want.
 And your closest competitor is just a click away.

-Because of that, I’m going to break the rules for one of the most common conversion rate optimization best practices on how reducing fields improves conversion rates.
+Because of that, I’m going to break the rules for one of the most common conversion rate optimization best practices.
+Specifically, the one on how reducing fields improves conversion rates.